jack-toast/gladexa_gh/README.md

 Select the *North America* check box.

-When you're done with creating the Lambda Function, come back here and enter your ARN.
-Army of squirrels marks the spot.
+When you're done with creating the Lambda Function, this is where you'll input your ARN.

-:shipit::shipit::shipit::shipit::shipit::shipit:

 ![ConfigurationScreen](https://github.com/jack-toast/gladexa/blob/master/images/Configuration.PNG?raw=true)